RealityETH/reality-eth-monorepo/packages/contracts/README.md

 The above are combined into JSON files under generated/ using `npm run-script generate`.

-*truffle/* contains source files and build files for contracts from the original build, as laid out by truffle.
+*development/* contains source files and build files for contracts from the original build.
 These files are no longer supported as a way of managing contract addresses.

 *config/templates* contains information about templates deployed by the constructor to save fetching them from the event logs.